Vxrpenter/SCPToolsBot/README.md

 </div>

 ## What is ScpToolsBot
 ScpToolsBot is a discord bot application written in Java for Scp Secret Laboratory discord servers.
-It includes support functions, cedmod api syncing, community and team management features
+It includes support functions, cedmod api syncing including community and team management features

 If you need any more information check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki)